clo64/mobile-computing/readme.md

 Here's how it works.
 You have to run this command to get the PIP tag data writing into a file called data.txt:

+NOTE: pip_to_database.py is you "main" application that you'll run.
+Remember that.

 sudo stdbuf -o0 ./pip_sense.v2 l l | stdbuf -o0 grep TX:0$1 | cat > data.txt

 Then, you need to edit this line in pip_to_database.py: